 The ingredients for this falafel sandwich recipe are easily found at the grocery store or market.
 Here’s what you’ll need:

 For the falafel filling: add these ingredients to your shopping list - canned chickpeas (garbanzo beans), white onions, fresh garlic, fresh parsley and cilantro, ground cumin and coriander, hot pepper flakes, tahini paste, and flour.

 For the falafel toppings: you’ll want fresh tomatoes, cucumbers, onions, pickles, pickled onions, and a homemade or store bought pita or flatbread.
 Additionally, store bought or homemade hummus, vegan tzatziki or tahini sauce are popular sauces for falafel wraps.

 Substitutions & Helpful Ingredient Notes

 - Vegetables - stick with traditional falafel pita veggies as I have in this recipe or add in a few others like thinly sliced radish, pickled carrots, bell pepper slices, arugula or other leafy greens instead of romaine, etc.

-- Recommended sauce for falafel - all the falafel sauces can be made several days in advance and stored in the fridge or grab store bought versions:
+- Recommended sauce for falafel - all falafel sauce can be made several days in advance and stored in the fridge or grab your favorite store bought versions:

 Hummus - try tasty olive hummus with sun dried tomatoes.

-Tahini sauce is a must!
+Tahini sauce is the classic falafel sauce!
 Try one of these three versions - traditional lemon tahini sauce, green tahini sauce or sweet and spicy tahini.